s-ilent/booth-cataloguer/README.md

 # Booth Cataloguer
-This is a set of two scripts that will let you create a catalogue of your Booth library.
+This is a set of scripts that will let you create a catalogue of your Booth library.
+* The **Downloader** will download your Booth library to a local folder.
 * The **Booth Cataloguer Extract** will convert a set of saved web pages into a JSON and CSV file that can be parsed easily.
-* The **Application** will serve a web page with a searchable index of the items in the library, using the JSON.
+* The **Application** will generate a web page with a searchable index of the items in the library, using the JSON.

 ## How do I use this?
 You'll need to download your library webpages so it can parse them, and then run the extractor.
 After that, you can generate the catalogue.

+#### Download the library
+1. Save your Booth cookies from your browser into a cookies.txt.
+2. Update target_dir in the downloader script to point to a folder.
+3. Run the script.

 #### Create the catalog
 To run the script, you'll need `pandas`, `json`, and `BeautifulSoup`.